5010 27.5+ D Complete Mountain Bike

 - Flip-chip switches between 66.5° and 66.1° headtube angles

-- Retains a low bottom bracket and short chainstays for a nimble feel
+- Low bottom bracket and short chainstays for a nimble feel

 - 5in of VPP travel balances efficiency with bottom-out resistance

-- Alloy frame provides value and a great ride
+- Alloy frame offers value, ride quality, and a lifetime warranty